reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-01-v2.md

     ![](media/iott20.png)

-1. Here you can see the newly created Lined IoT hub.
+1. Here you can see the newly created Linked IoT Hub.

     ![](media/iott21.png)